Siyabonga Maqungo

 See More

-Siyabonga Maqungo completed his studies at the North-West University in South Africa and at the Hochschule für Musik und Tanz Köln with Josef Protschka.
-In 2018, he won second prize at the Portofino International Opera Competition and in 2019 was nominated for the International Opera Awards in the Young Singer category.
+Born and raised in South Africa, Maqungo began his musical studies at North-West University and continued at the Hochschule für Musik und Tanz Köln with Josef Protschka.
+He was awarded second prize at the 2018 Portofino International Opera Competition, followed by a Young Singer nomination at the 2019 International Opera Awards.

 “Here is a Mozartian tenor like we rarely hear, of admirable poetry and delicacy, with an ability to nuance dynamics and colors as we dream of.”